ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

 Resolving deltas: 100% (129/129), done.
 ```

-This means that the e3 wrapper has successfully added the epics module as a submodule, and is ready to work with.
+This means that the e3 wrapper has successfully added the EPICS module as a submodule, and is ready to work with.

 In the second case, you will see something like the following.
 ```